Key Ingredients & Clinical Benefits

 Does Nutrition Impact Outcomes of Heart Surgery?

 In a study from Korea, patients with nutritional risk factors had increased mortality over a follow-up period of an average of 4.5 years.
 Specifically, mortality rates of 10.2% (220/2,158), 22.7% (543/2,395), and 35.3% (273/774) were observed in the low-, intermediate, and high-risk groups, respectively.
-Interestingly, 59% of patients were intermediate or high risk of nutritional deficiency which shows that nutritional deficiency is common in patients undergoing heart surgery.
+Interestingly, 59% of patients were at an intermediate or high risk of nutritional deficiency which shows that nutritional deficiency is common in patients undergoing heart surgery.
 Reference

 Enhanced recovery protocols for cardiac surgery recommend optimizing nutrition and consuming a carbohydrate drink the night prior to surgery.
 Reference